Vonng/pigsty/docs/r-sop.md

 ## Case 1: Cluster Create/Expand

-Cluster creation/expansion uses the playbook [`pgsql.yml`](p-pgsql.md#pgsql) to create a cluster using the cluster name as the execution object and to create a new instance/cluster expansion using a single instance in the cluster as the execution object.
+Cluster create/expand uses the playbook [`pgsql.yml`](p-pgsql.md#pgsql) to create a cluster using the cluster name as the execution object and to create a new instance/cluster expand using a single instance in the cluster as the execution object.

 ### **Cluster Creation**